 Make a well in the center of the flour mixture and set the bowl of dry ingredients aside.

-In a medium bowl, combine 2 large eggs, 1 cup granulated white sugar, 1 teaspoon vanilla, and 1 cup of eggnog.
+In a medium bowl, combine 2 large eggs, 1 cup granulated white sugar, 1 teaspoon of vanilla, and 1 cup of eggnog.
 Mix well to combine.

 Melt 1/2 cup salted butter and slowly whisk it into the eggnog mixture.